-The Sunflower Movement was "the largest protest-based mobilization in Taiwan's history" (Ho, 2018: 1), and its scale, duration, and intensity were an indication that the KMT's hold on the Taiwanese public had weakened.
-The movement signaled the potential regime change as it popularized the slogan, "KMT must fall for Taiwan to stand tall (國民黨不倒, 台 灣不會好)" in the post-movement Taiwan (Yeh, 2015).
-Although the DPP, Taiwan's opposition party at the time, did not directly lead the Sunflower Movement (Chiou, 2017), it benefited from the weakened KMT and won both the presidential and legislative elections in 2016.
-The change of government in 2016 was not just another peaceful transfer of power but "a historical moment in Taiwan, marking the DDP in full control for the first time" (BBC, 2016).
+The Sunflower Movement was "the largest protest-based mobilization in Taiwan's history" (Ho, 2018: 1), and its scale, duration, and intensity signaled a weakening of the KMT's hold on the public.
+It also popularized the slogan "KMT must fall for Taiwan to stand tall (國民黨不倒, 台灣不會好)" (Yeh, 2015: 1).
+After the Sunflower Movement, the KMT suffered a significant defeat to the DPP opposition party in the 2016 presidential and legislative elections.
+This change in government was more than just a peaceful transfer of power; it was "a historical moment in Taiwan, marking the DPP in full control for the first time" (BBC, 2016).